Umeå: History

-The coast came to be permanently settled by Germanic peoples moving upwards on the Bothnian Bay by boat, hence the Germanic names of towns and villages on the Westrobothnian coast.
-Southern Westrobothnia (Umeå and Skellefteå) has been a permanent Germanic settlement since at least the 14th century, but probably since the Viking ages or earlier.
+The coast was permanently settled by Germanic peoples who traveled north along the Bothnian Bay by boat, which explains the Germanic names of towns and villages along the coast.
+Southern Västerbotten (including Umeå and Skellefteå) has had permanent Germanic settlements since at least the 14th century, and possibly since the Viking Age, or even earlier.

-Umeå in its first form was a parish with a wooden church and trade post located in the section of town now known as Backen (or Kyrkbacken).
-Its location near the coast and on a river was probably one of the reasons that people chose to settle there.
+Umeå initially developed as a parish, with a wooden church and a trading post located in what is now known as Backen (or Kyrkbacken).
+Its location near the coast and by a river was probably one of the reasons that people chose to settle there.

-For the next couple of centuries, Umeå was a place consisting of scattered parishes, where merchandise originating with the Sami people was traded, and was the last inhabited place before the northern wilderness took over.
-However, no real city was built at the location selected by the king, and it lost its town privileges in the 1590s.
+For the next few centuries, Umeå remained a collection of scattered parishes where merchandise originating from the Sami people was traded.
+It was the last inhabited area before the northern wilderness.
+However, no proper town was built at the location selected by the king, and Umeå lost its town privileges in the 1590s.

-In 1622, a city was again founded by Gustavus Adolphus of Sweden.
-In 1638, it had about 40 houses.
-It suffered from Russian attacks in 1714 and in 1720 when it was burnt to the ground during the Russian Pillage of 1719–21.
-At the close of the Finnish War in 1809 the Russian army under Barclay de Tolly took Umeå and held it from June to August.
+In 1622, Gustavus Adolphus re-established the town.
+By 1638, it had about 40 houses.
+It suffered from Russian attacks in 1714 and in 1720, when it was burnt to the ground during the Russian Pillage of 1719–21.
+At the close of the Finnish War in 1809, a Russian army under Michael Andreas Barclay de Tolly captured Umeå and occupied it from June to August.

-In 1874 the town improved the plans for its structure after it became a government requirement.
-Umeå had already started making these changes when on 25 June 1888, a fire devastated the eastern parts of Umeå and at least 2,300 of the 3,000 inhabitants became homeless.
-In the restoration following the fire, almost 3,000 silver birch trees were planted along wide avenues to prevent future fires from spreading.
+In 1874, the town plans were improved following a government mandate.
+Umeå had already begun making structural changes when, on 25 June 1888, a fire devastated the eastern parts of the town, leaving at least 2,300 of its 3,000 inhabitants homeless.
+During the restoration, almost 3,000 silver birch trees were planted along wide avenues to prevent future fires from spreading.
 For this reason Umeå is sometimes known as "Björkarnas Stad", the "City of Birches".
-The name of the Umeå ice-hockey team, Björklöven, means "The Birch Leaves".
+The name of the Umeå ice-hockey team, Björklöven, translates to "The Birch Leaves".